Robust Online Learning over Networks: Preliminaries and Problem formulation

 \end{assum}

+\begin{rem} If one only considers Assumption~\ref{as:convexity}, the set of solutions $\X_k^\star$ may be empty \cite[Proposition~11.15]{Bauschke2017}; thus, Assumption~\ref{as:time-variability} requires that $\X_k^\star\neq \emptyset$.
+On the other hand, the set of solutions $\X_k^\star$ may also contain infinitely many solutions and be unbounded; thus, Assumption~\ref{as:time-variability} requires that there exists an upper bound $\sigma \geq 0$ (that holds uniformly over time) to the distance between any solution $x^\star_k \in \X_k^\star$ and its projection onto the set of solutions at the previous step, i.e., $\X_{k-1}^\star$. \end{rem}

-\begin{rem} Under Assumption~\ref{as:convexity} the set of solutions $\X_k^*$ to problem \eqref{eq:online-distributed-optimization} is convex (see~\cite[Proposition~11.6]{Bauschke2017}) but not necessarily closed nor bounded.
-Consequently, the solution is not necessarily unique. \end{rem} The dynamic nature of the problem implies that the solution -- in general -- cannot be reached exactly, but rather that the agents' states will reach a neighborhood of it~\cite{simonetto_time-varying_2020,dallanese_optimization_2020}.
-Our goal is thus to quantify how closely the agents can track the optimal solution over \textit{random networks}, which are characterized by the following challenging conditions, as discussed in Section~\ref{subsec:challenges}: \begin{itemize} \item asynchronous agents computations; \item unreliable communications; \item inexact local computations. \end{itemize} The next section introduces the proposed algorithm along with the formal description of the above challenges and the main working assumptions.
+The dynamic nature of the problem implies that the solution -- in general -- cannot be reached exactly, but rather that the agents' states will reach a neighborhood of it~\cite{simonetto_time-varying_2020,dallanese_optimization_2020}.
+Our goal is thus to quantify how closely the agents can track the optimal solution over networks characterized by the following challenging conditions, as discussed in Section~\ref{subsec:challenges}: \begin{itemize} \item asynchronous agents computations; \item unreliable communications; \item inexact local computations. \end{itemize} The next section introduces the proposed algorithm along with the formal description of the above challenges and the main working assumptions.

-\section{Proposed algorithm and convergence results}
+\section{Proposed algorithm and \\convergence results}

-To solve the problem in eq. \eqref{eq:online-distributed-optimization}, we employ the Distributed Operator Theoretical (DOT) version of the Alternating Direction Method of Multipliers (ADMM), called DOT-ADMM Algorithm (see~\cite{Bastianello21} and references therein), which is derived by applying the relaxed Peaceman-Rachford splitting method to the dual of problem in eq.~\eqref{eq:online-distributed-optimization}, and its distributed implementation is detailed in Algorithm~\ref{alg:distributed-admm}.
+To solve the problem in eq. \eqref{eq:online-distributed-optimization}, we employ the Distributed Operator Theoretical (DOT) version of the Alternating Direction Method of Multipliers (ADMM), which we call \virg{$\text{DOT-ADMM}$}.
+It is derived by applying the relaxed Peaceman-Rachford splitting method to the dual of problem in eq.~\eqref{eq:online-distributed-optimization} (see~\cite{Bastianello21} and references therein), and its distributed implementation is detailed in Algorithm~\ref{alg:distributed-admm}.

 Each agent $i \in \V$ first updates its local state $x_i \in \rea^p$ according to eq.~\eqref{eq:admm-x}, then sends some information to each neighbor $j\in\N_i$ within the packet $y_{i\to j}$.
 The agents are assumed to be heterogeneous in their computation capabilities, therefore at each time step only some of the agents are ready for the communication phase.
 In turn, after receiving the information from its neighbors, each agent updates its auxiliary state variables $z_{ij}\in\rea^p$ with $j\in\N_i$ according to eq.~\eqref{eq:admm-z}.
 Note that the local update in eq.~\eqref{eq:admm-x} depends only on information available to agent $i$, while for the auxiliary update in eq.~\eqref{eq:admm-z} the agent needs to first receive the aggregate information $y_{j\to i}(k)$ from the neighbor $j$.